tanerius/Land/README.md

 `v = (w - 1) / i + 1`

 The Unity limit for the number of vertices per mesh is `v <= 255^2` or `65025` vertices.
 Because of this, the mesh width in a square mesh should be `w <= 255`.
 So a good width for a mesh is `w = 241`, since we said that  `i` must be a factor of `(w-1)`.
 This would give a value which will be divisible by 6 numbers.
 I.e. `i` can be `2, 4, 6, 8, 10 or 12`.
 We will from now on call `w` the **map chunk size**.

+## Threadding

+The MapData generator can be placed inside a thread, which is started with a callback parameter.
+But because we dont want that the callback is started from the non-main thread we will instead add the mapdata to a queue which will be checked in the main thread.
+The reason for this is because we can only work with textures and rendering in the main thread in unity.